Mass Central Rail Trail: Mass Central Rail Trail—Wayside

-🟢 0.3 miles from Hillside Road, Waltham to after Border Street, Waltham, is the first completed section of the Wayside trail.
-It was built in 2014 in partnership with the 1265 Main Street Phase 1 development.

-🟢 2.75 miles from after Border Street, Waltham to Beaver Street, Waltham, at the location of the former Clemantis Brook Station location, is complete.
-Waltham funded the approximately $9 million cost of construction of its section from City revenues.
-Construction began in 2022 and was substantially complete by September 2023.
-However, the Linden Street bridge rehabilitation has not begun, and therefore the two completed sections are not continuous.
-The timber trestle bridge over Clemantis Brook was rehabilitated with new decking and timber bridge railings, stone abutments, and concrete piles.
-This section passes by Waltham Highlands station.
-Past Linden Street, it is an example of rails with trails with the MBTA Fitchburg Line.

-🟠 120 ft of the Linden Street bridge rehabilitation in-between the completed main Waltham section began construction in December 2024.
-Waltham received matching MassTrails grants in 2022 and 2023 to fund construction, however DCR eventually decided to reconstruct the bridge.
-The Linden Street bridge project also includes sidewalk and railroad crossing improvements at Beaver Street.
-It was built in 1894 and is a riveted lattice truss bridge on granite abutments.
-In 2002, the Wayside Rail Trail Committee held the Golden Spike 2002 event adjacent to the bridge, where statewide advocates unified on the Mass Central Rail Trail name for the greater project between Boston and Northampton.
-Construction is estimated to complete in summer/fall 2025.
+4.9 miles from Colburn Road, Berlin to the Assabet River Rail Trail (ARRT) in Hudson are under development.
+The MCRT—Wayside then shares 0.75 miles with the ARRT, and then continues another 7.6 miles though Hudson, Stow, Marlborough, and Sudbury.
+There is a 1.4 miles gap from Sudbury to Wayland under development, then 5.2 miles of trail through Wayland, Weston, and Waltham.
+Finally in Waltham, there is a 0.5 miles gap under development, then 3.05 miles of completed trail to Beaver Street, at the location of the former Clemantis Brook Station.
+Past the Linden Street bridge, it is an example of rails with trails with the MBTA Fitchburg Line.

-Wayside connecting trails
+MCRT—Wayside connecting trails

 In Hudson, the MCRT—Wayside connects with the Assabet River Rail Trail and the Marlborough-Sudbury State Forest/Goodale Lot hiking trails.
 In Sudbury, it connects with the Bruce Freeman Rail Trail Phase 2D, at the site of the Sudbury diamond.
 There are also many connections to hiking trails including the Assabet River National Wildlife Refuge, the City of Marlborough Desert Natural Area, the Town of Sudbury Hop Brook Marsh Conservation Land, and Sudbury Valley Trustees Memorial Forest.
 In Wayland, a portion of the trail is shared with the Bay Circuit Trail and the East Coast Greenway.
 In Weston, there are many connections to hiking trails including Jericho Town Forest and Sears Conservation Land.
 In Waltham, there is a connection to the hiking trails in Prospect Hill Park.
 The Western Greenway to MCRT connection received a 2023 MassTrails grant for design and permitting.